Developers can integrate data from CloudWatch into their test and view it in real-time, while the test is running, from a single dashboard**.

 You can create many profiles and, once created, subscribe to them with any other tests you have.

 To see the data, simply run the test!
-You'll see a new report called CloudWatch.
-This is similar to the Load report, which will contain your CloudWatch real-time data.
+Your Timeline Report will now include options for displaying your CloudWatch real-time data.